natallzl/data310/Project2.md

 <img src="lr_plot.png" alt="drawing" width="400"/>

-Based on the penalty vs AUC plot above, AUC appears to begin to decrease after about model 10.
-Looking at the “top_models” output, model 10 has the largest mean AUC of 0.609, with a penalty of 0.000853.
-However, the mean AUCs for models 1-13 are not very different.
-So, based on these outputs, I also utilized the slicing method with models 1-13 to determine the best model.
-Models 1-13 all produced similar results, so I went ahead and chose model 10 based on the penalty vs AUC plot and “top_models” output.
+My selected penalty value is 0.000853.
+Looking at the “top_models” output, model 10 has the largest mean AUC, 0.609, with a penalty of 0.000853.
+Additionally, based on the penalty vs AUC plot above, AUC appears to begin to decrease after about model 10.

 **Finally, provide your ROC plots and interpret them.
 How effective is your penalized logistic regression model at predicting each of the five wealth outcomes?**